ramosfabiano/FSND-Capstone/README.md

  podman-compose down
 ```

-A couple of observations for the containerized execution:
+A couple of observations for the containerized execution option:
-* the environment variables are not read from `setup.sh`, but from `docker/*.env`.
+* The environment variables are not read from `setup.sh`, but from `docker/*.env`.
 They are ingested automatically and do not require manual sourcing.
-If editing the `docker/*.env`, watch out for extra spaces ;)
+Tip: if editing the `docker/*.env`, watch out for extra white spaces ;)
-* the postgres container will keep its data files under `docker/postgres_data/`.
-This folder is automatically created and mounted inside the container.
+* The postgres container will keep its data files under `docker/postgres_data/`.
+This folder is automatically created and mounted inside the postgres container.

 ## Cloud Deployment